Naturalization from abroad

 Close contact with relatives and friends in Germany

-Ownership of real estate in Germany
+Real estate ownership in Germany

 Professional or economic interests in Germany

-4. Naturalization process from abroad
+4. Naturalization process for foreign nationals

 5. FAQ Naturalization from abroad